Lawful Permanent Resident (LPR) / Green Card

 Adjustment of Status

-The University can only sponsor the labor certification, if needed, and the immigrant petition (I-140).
-Once the I-140 is approved, the final step is an Application to Register Permanent Residence or Adjust Status filed on behalf of the employee and their dependent family members.
-The employee may file this application on their own behalf, or may retain personal counsel to assist.
+The University may sponsor the labor certification, if needed, and the immigrant petition (I-140).
+Once the I-140 is approved, the final step is an Application to Register Permanent Residence or Adjust Status (Form I-485) filed by the employee and their dependent family members.
+The employee may file this application on their own behalf, or may retain personal counsel.
 Please contact the VISA Office for additional information.

 Ready to Initiate Green Card Sponsorship?

-Departments can submit a request on behalf of their employee by filling out the Green Card Initiation form.
+Departments can submit a request on behalf of their employee by completing the Green Card Initiation form.